ManhTrinhNguyen/AWS-EKS-exercise/README.md

 Things need to fix :

+ - `apt update` To update Package Manager

+ - `apt install curl` : Install `curl`

- - `curl` https://get.docker.com/ > dockerinstall && chmod 777 dockerinstall && ./dockerinstall .
+ - `curl https://get.docker.com/ > dockerinstall && chmod 777 dockerinstall && ./dockerinstall` .
 With this Curl command Jenkins container is going to fetch the latest Version of Docker from official size so it can run inside the container, then I will set correct permission the run through the Install

  - Set correct Permission on docker.sock so I can run command inside the container as Jenkins User `chmod 666 /var/run/docker.sock`: docker.sock is a Unix socket file used by Docker daemon to communicate with Docker Client

+#### Create Multi Branches Pipelines

+In Jenkins UI -> Dashboard -> New items -> Choose Multi branch Pipelines

+In the Configuration :

+ - Branch Source: Choose Git

+#### CI Stage

+CI include :

+ - Increment Version Dynamically Stage

+ - Testing Stage

+ - Build Jar Stage

+ - Build Docker Image Stage

+ - Login to ECR stage

+ - Push Image to ECR

+#### Increment Version Dynamically Stage

+I want to be able to automatically increase that version inside my build .
+So When I commit changes to Jenkins, Jenkins build pipeline basically should increment the version and release a new application .
+This should all happen immediately .